 West Experiment Station

 In order to make more effective use of the PSB's site, the WES has been dismantled and reconstructed about 20 feet to the south and 65 feet to the west and placed on a new deeper foundation.

-Connection to the PSB will enable WES to become accessible on 2 of its 3 levels and increase its usable space by more than 50%.
+Connection to the PSB enabled WES to become accessible on 2 of its 3 levels and increase its usable space by more than 50%.
 This link connection accommodated accessibility and infrastructure requirements for WES that would otherwise have been required within WES, which would have caused alterations to its structure and appearance.
 The building reconstructed, including new utility connections, seismic upgrades, exterior envelope stabilization, and new building systems and finishes.
 The 12,300 gsf structure is house offices for the Physics faculty and graduate students, whose labs are located in the PSB.

 As part of its rehabilitation, the exterior of WES has been preserved to the extent possible.
 Materials that are too deteriorated to salvage have been replaced in kind to the extent possible.
 New construction did not replicate, but rather complement the historic character of the building.

 New mechanical, electric, plumbing, and fire protection infrastructure, as well as new weatherproofing and insulation, is carefully integrated into the building and concealed from view.

-Construction is being accomplished in phases.
+Construction was accomplished in phases.
 The first two phases, running from March 9 to June 30, 2015, and June 1 to October 31, 2015, respectively, covered preliminary utility construction and upgrades in the area; a third phase, from July 1 to October 31, 2015, involved abatement, selective demolition and dismantling to allow for the relocation and reconstruction of West Experiment Station; and the final fourth phase, begun in November 2015, and ending in April 2018, was for the reconstruction of WES and the construction of the PSB itself.